Kyaw Min Yu: Writing

 On 13 February 2021, in the aftermath of the 2021 Myanmar coup d'état, Kyaw Min Yu and six other high profile individuals, namely Min Ko Naing, Myo Yan Naung Thein, Insein Aung Soe, Mg Mg Aye, Pencilo, and Lynn Lynn were charged and issued arrest warrants under section 505(b) of the Myanmar Penal Code by the State Administration Council for inciting unrest against the state and threatening "public tranquility" through their social media posts.
 He was arrested in Dagon Township on 23 October.
 On 23 January 2022, the Myanmar Military Tribunal sentenced Yu to death under the country's Counterterrorism Law for contacting the Committee Representing Pyidaungsu Hluttaw, National Unity Government (NUG), and People's Defense Force (PDF).
-On 23 July 2022, it was announced that Yu had been executed along with Zayar Thaw and two others.
+On 23 July 2022, it was announced that Yu had been executed along with Phyo Zeya Thaw and two others.